palladian1/xv6-annotated/boot.md

 are the command registers for the primary ATA bus.

-Note that `uint` is just a type alias for C's `unsigned int`, defined in the header file "types.h".
+Note that `uint` is just a type alias for C's `unsigned int`, defined in the header file [types.h](https://github.com/mit-pdos/xv6-public/blob/master/bootmain.c).
 The `offset` argument is in bytes, and determines which sector we're gonna read; sector 0 has to hold the boot loader so the BIOS can find it, and in xv6 the kernel will start on disk at sector 1.

-`outb()` is another C wrapper for an x86 instruction from "x86.h"; this one's the opposite of `inb()` because it sends data out to a port.
+`outb()` is another C wrapper for an x86 instruction from [x86.h](https://github.com/mit-pdos/xv6-public/blob/master/x86.h); this one's the opposite of `inb()` because it sends data out to a port.
 The disk controller register at port 0x1F2 determines how many sectors we're gonna read.
 Ports 0x1F3 through 0x1F6 are where the sector's address goes.
 If you *really* must know